 The Wisconsin Child Welfare Professional Development System provides the Wisconsin Department of Children and Families’ approved training.
-The 5-day, 30-hour training is provided in a face-to-face virtual modality on a monthly basis.
+The 5-day, 30-hour training is provided in a live, virtual instructor-led training (VILT) modality on a monthly basis.
 The training is broken up into 2 parts: an initial 3-day session and a 2-day session 1-2 weeks later.

 Registering for the Training

-If the worker is unable to attend all 5 days of the session, the worker should contact the WCWPDS Office to be registered for another session.
+If the child welfare professional is unable to attend all 5 days of the session, they should contact the WCWPDS Office to be registered for another session.
 The office can be reached by calling: (608) 890-3965 or emailing: office@wcwpds.wisc.edu.

-For those with existing PDS Online accounts who now have intake duties and need to complete Basic Intake Worker Training, contact Nicki Laudolff at: nllaudolff@wisc.edu or the WCWPDS front desk at: office@wcwpds.wisc.edu to be enrolled in the next training available.
+For those with existing PDS Online accounts who now have intake duties and need to complete Basic Intake Worker Training, they can either edit your PDS Online survey to check the box that says “Register me for the next BI Training” to be auto-enrolled or contact Nicki Laudolff at: nllaudolff@wisc.edu or the WCWPDS front desk at: office@wcwpds.wisc.edu to be enrolled in the next training available.

-Note: Basic Intake Worker Training dates are no longer listed on PDS Online, as all enrollment is auto enrolled through WCWPDS.
+NOTE: Basic Intake Worker Training dates are no longer listed on PDS Online, as all enrollment is managed through WCWPDS.
 If you have questions about dates, please contact the emails above.

 Training Fees